xmamalou/pagerank/README.md

 This is my pagerank implementation for the extra project of the "Parallel Systems" course of the Computer Engineering Masters of NKUA.

+## PREREQUISITES
+This project uses OpenMp which is pretty much available for the compilers in most modern Linux distros.
+If you don't have it, you need to install it!

 ## HOW TO BUILD
 This project has two versions: A C++ version and a Zig version.
 Building both is easy.